krishna684/zentra_dashboard/README.md

    ```
 4. Visit `http://localhost:5000` in your browser.

+If deploying to a static host such as Netlify, serve the `index.html` file from the project root so the dashboard loads correctly.

 ## Extending
 The code is organised so `fetch_device_data` can be reused by background jobs or integrations.
 Future enhancements might store data in a time-series database or trigger alerts when measurements exceed thresholds.